How to Debug Python in VS Code (The Complete 2026 Guide)

 Step 1: Set Up Your Python Interpreter

 Before anything else, make sure VS Code is using the right Python.
-Open the Command Palette (Ctrl+Shift+P) and run Python: Select Interpreter.
-Pick the interpreter from your virtual environment (it will show the venv path).
+Open the Command Palette with Ctrl+Shift+P and run Python: Select Interpreter.
+Pick the interpreter from your virtual environment.
+It will show the venv path.

 If you skip this, the debugger runs on the wrong Python and your imports will fail in ways that look unrelated to your code.